gerlofvanek/basicswap-installation-GUI/README.md

 ## Support the Project

-We're dedicated to offering tools to enhance your experience.
-If you find the BasicSwap Installer beneficial and would like to support our ongoing initiatives, consider donating to our project.
-Every contribution, regardless of its size, enables us to maintain and enhance the tool further.
+We're dedicated to building tools to improve your financial privacy.
+If you find the BasicSwap Installer useful and would like to support our ongoing initiatives, consider donating to our project.
+Every contribution, regardless of its size, enables us to keep on going.

 ### Donation Addresses: